Star Wars (UK comics)

-Publication History
+Publication history

 The first volume of Star Wars Comic began publication in July 1999 to coincide with the cinematic release of The Phantom Menace.
 This initial run concluded in November 1999, with a second volume beginning soon after.
 Volumes 3 and 4 were launched to coincide with the theatrical releases of Attack of the Clones and Revenge of the Sith in 2002 and 2005 respectively, with the issue numbering beginning again from issue 1 upon the commencement of each volume.
-Along with the customary three reprinted American comic strips, each issue would also typically include a poster along with a fan letters and artwork page titled 'Galactic Gallery'.
+Along with the customary three reprinted American comic strips, each issue would also typically include a poster along with fan letters and artwork page titled 'Galactic Gallery'.
 Following the 2008 debut of the animated TV series Star Wars: The Clone Wars, a new volume of the comic would now begin when a new season of the TV show began airing, meaning there would typically be a new volume each year.
 The fifth volume was launched in November 2008, now being published under the name Star Wars: The Clone Wars Comic, running for thirteen issues.
 The comic underwent a redesign at this time, featuring a reduced page count and only a single comic strip per issue, which were now original stories produced by Titan Magazines as opposed to reprints from Dark Horse comics.
 The title also began to incorporate additional features such as character profiles and episode guides, as well as more child-oriented content such as puzzles.
 A cover gift was now typically included with each issue, as is common for children's comics in the UK.
 Volume six would begin in November 2009.
 The comic was retitled to simply 'Star Wars Comic' once again in 2014 for its seventh and final volume, running for eight issues before the title ceased publication entirely after fifteen years.

 The final editor was Jon Chapple.
 Previous editors included Steve White, Andrew James, Mark McKenzie-Ray and John Freeman.